-Valaciclovir 500mg is a treatment for Cold Sores.
-It is a prescription only medication
+Valtrex (Valaciclovir) 500mg is a treatment for Cold Sores.
+It is a prescription-only medication.

-Valaciclovir is not usually recommended for use during pregnancy.
-If you are pregnant, or think you could be, or if you are planning to become pregnant, don’t take Valaciclovir without checking with your doctor.
+Valtrex (Valaciclovir) is not usually recommended for use during pregnancy.
+If you are pregnant, think you could be, or plan to become pregnant, don’t take Valtrex (Valaciclovir) without checking with your doctor.

 Valtrex 500mg tablets for a cold sore outbreak